 If your flour tortilla doesn’t begin to bubble in the first 20 seconds, your pan isn’t hot enough.

 While you cook your first few tortillas, roll or flatten out the next couple.
-Your homemade tortillas will only take a few minutes to cook, so flip them occasionally until they have a golden brown texture on both sides.
+Your homemade tortillas with butter will only take a few minutes to cook, so flip them occasionally until they have a golden brown texture on both sides.

 This step requires multitasking, so if you struggle with that, get a family member to help.
 Or hire someone.
 Gordon Ramey would be ideal.